kais-viz/linkedin-jobs-filter/README.md

-# LinkedIn API - Find Jobs by Biltering the Job Title
+# LinkedIn API - Find Jobs by Filtering the Job Title
 Helper functions to LinkedIn api for finding jobs by filtering the titles

 ## Installation